-What Is Maintenance and Cure?
+What Is Maintenance & Cure?

-A Seaman's Right to Medical Treatment
+Understanding a Seaman's Right to Medical Treatment

-When you suffer an injury, the first concerns typically involves medical costs and treatment expenses.
+Therefore, when offshore workers are injured , the first concerns typically involves medical costs and treatment expenses.

 Regardless of who was responsible or at fault for the injury, an injured seaman still has the right to said benefits.

 - Maintenance refers to expenses for rent or mortgage, utilities, groceries, and other necessary homeowner expenses.
 It does not cover costs for cable, telephone, or any expenses that are not deemed as necessary to running a household.